chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 * `systemd` as the init system
 * `useradd`
 * `curl` or `wget`
-* The shell that starts Automate should have a max open files setting of at least 65535
+* The shell that starts Chef Automate should have a max open files setting of at least 65535
 * Run the installation and bootstrapping procedures as the superuser or use `sudo` at the start of each command.

 ### Unsupported Topologies